Alamofire/Alamofire/Documentation/AdvancedUsage.md

 Each request performed by Alamofire is encapsulated by particular class, `DataRequest`, `UploadRequest`, and `DownloadRequest`.
 Each of these classes encapsulate functionality unique to each type of request, but `DataRequest` and `DownloadRequest` inherit from a common superclass, `Request` (`UploadRequest` inherits from `DataRequest`). `Request` instances are never created directly, but are instead vended from a `Session` instance through one of the various `request` methods.

 ### The Request Pipeline
-Once a `Request` subclass has been created with it’s initial parameters or `URLRequestConvertible` value, it is pass through the series of steps making up Alamofire’s request pipeline.
+Once a `Request` subclass has been created with it’s initial parameters or `URLRequestConvertible` value, it is passed through the series of steps making up Alamofire’s request pipeline.
 For a successful request, these include:

 1. Initial parameters, like HTTP method, headers, and parameters, are encapsulated into an internal `URLRequestConvertible` value.
 If a `URLRequestConvertible` value is passed directly, that value is used unchanged.
 2. `asURLRequest()` is called on the the `URLRequestConvertible` value, creating the first `URLRequest` value.
 This value is passed to the `Request` and stored in `requests`.
 3. If there are any `Session` or `Request` `RequestAdapter`s or `RequestInterceptor`s, they’re called using the previously created `URLRequest`.
 The adapted `URLRequest` is then passed to the `Request` and stored in `request`s as well.
 4. `Session` calls the `Request` to create the `URLSessionTask` to perform the network request based on the `URLRequest`.
-5. Once the `URLSessionTask` is complete and has gathered `URLSessionTaskMetrics`, the `Request` executes its `Validator`s.
+5. Once the `URLSessionTask` is complete and `URLSessionTaskMetrics` have been gathered, the `Request` executes its `Validator`s.
 6. Request executes any response handlers, such as `responseDecodable`, that have been appended.

 At any one of these steps, a failure can be indicated through a created or received `Error` value, which is then passed to the associated `Request`.
 For example, aside from steps 1 and 4, all of the steps above can create an `Error` which is then passed to the response handlers or available for retry.